CompoundWise

 Best Investment Approaches for a 5-Year Time Horizon in the UK

-Five years is too short for an aggressive equity strategy — a single bad year could leave you below your target when you need the money.
+Five years is too short for an aggressive equity strategy: a single bad year could leave you below your target when you need the money.
 Conservative and balanced approaches are more appropriate.
-Option one: cash ISA at 4% to 5% — fully predictable, FSCS protected, zero risk of capital loss.
-Option two: premium bonds — tax-free prizes at an effective rate around 4% to 4.5%, with the chance of larger wins.
-Option three: a balanced multi-asset fund (40% to 60% equities, remainder in bonds and cash) inside a stocks and shares ISA — higher expected return than cash, but with some volatility risk.
-Option four: short-dated UK gilt funds — very low risk with returns roughly tracking the Bank of England base rate.
+Option one: cash ISA at 4% to 5%, fully predictable, FSCS protected, with zero risk of capital loss.
+Option two: premium bonds, which offer tax-free prizes at an effective rate around 4% to 4.5%, with the chance of larger wins.
+Option three: a balanced multi-asset fund (40% to 60% equities, remainder in bonds and cash) inside a stocks and shares ISA, offering higher expected return than cash but with some volatility risk.
+Option four: short-dated UK gilt funds, which carry very low risk with returns roughly tracking the Bank of England base rate.
 For money you absolutely need in five years (like a house deposit), lean toward options one or two.

 How to Set Up a 5-Year Savings Plan With Compound Interest